How we Achieve

 A test variety of barley susceptible to lodging, caused by a combination of wind and rain, with better-adapted varieties on either side.
-This photo was taken at the WSU-Mt.
-Vernon experiment station in Skagit County in 2016.
-American farmers can visit trials like this one, view data from them online, or discuss them with extension agents to help decide which varieties to grow.
+American farmers can visit trials like this one in Washington state in 2016, view data from them online, or discuss them with extension agents to help decide which varieties to grow.
 Breeding wheat, rice, and other grains that have high yields but do not fall over under their own weight in wind and rain has been critical to food security and economic development worldwide.

 Yuan Longping, the father of higher-yielding hybrid rice, in a rice paddy.
 Professor Yuan is a household name in China and most rice planted in the country is now hybrid, in spite of the difficulty of hybridizing rice relative to many other crops.